meolar/supertux-wiki/Music.md

 Potentially some "twisted" remixes of normal forest themes or at least some slight references here and there to connect them closer together.
-The Corrupted Granito themes going in a more somber direction as the once welcoming and lively Granito are now nothing but a mindless husk, roaming the fully overtaken and destroyed villages and ruins
+The Corrupted Granito themes going in a more somber direction as the once welcoming and lively Granito are now nothing but mindless husks, roaming the fully overtaken and destroyed villages and ruins.

-For the final level of world 2 (likely named "Regrowth"), the theme should bare a more hopeful tone.
+For the final level of world 2 (Floral Blossom), the theme should bear a more hopeful tone.
 At last a moment of relief!
 The Ghost Tree has been destroyed and the forest slowly begins to recover.
 However the damage left by the Corruption (e.g. broken terrain, ruined land) do remain as a reminder of what happend.
 Grateful for Tux's help, Granito are helping Tux too, proceeding to carry him across the